 The Helen Fowler Library holds a significant collection of botanical and horticultural materials about the Rocky Mountain region and similar regions around the world.
 General collection, rare books, archival and historical collections are of interest to visitors of all ages, the academic researcher and general gardener.

-The Future of Non-Living Collections at Denver Botanic Gardens
+Non-Living Collections at Denver Botanic Gardens: Part 1

 With support from the Institute of Museum and Library Services (Award ID: MA-30-18-0410-18), we have re-housed the Gardens’ non-living collections: natural history, library and art.
 These works have been moved to new and improved collections spaces in the Freyer – Newman Center for Science, Art and Education.